NH Girls Soccer: Sexual Predators Welcome

 Did SAU16 (Exeter) and Kearsarge Administrators Inadvertently Approve of Child Sex Trafficking?

 Asst.
-Superintendent Bessett described that educators are protecting children in his testimony before the NH House Education Committee.
-That’s almost laughable, knowing that a sexual predator who shares child pornographic pictures can watch these soccer games and take pictures of the girls playing soccer.
+Superintendent Bessett said that educators are protecting children in his testimony before the NH House Education Committee.
+That’s almost laughable, knowing that a sexual predator who shares child pornographic pictures can watch these soccer games, and take pictures of the girls playing soccer.

 We also know that school library apps are making x-rated content available to children and providing a path for children to connect with child sexual predators.
 If you want to see some of the pornography available to children today, follow this link.
 WARNING: It is graphic.

-You can also watch the public hearing where Bessette defends child sexual abuse when he supports distributing pornography to children here. ( 1:13:30)
+You can also watch the public hearing where Bessette defends child sexual abuse, by supporting the distribution of pornography to children here. ( 1:13:30)

 (1:08:00)